Oh My Food Recipes

 • Baking time is very important.
 You have to watch them carefully after you brush honey on top of the bak kwa, so it won't burn.

-• Wait it cool down, cut them into small pieces.
+• Wait until it cools down, cut them into small pieces.

 Nutrition